AndyLang81/PythonProject/README.md

 2. **Submarine Placement**: A submarine of size 3 is placed randomly on the grid either horizontally or vertically, without overlapping or going out of bounds.
 3. **User Input**: The user inputs coordinates to take a shot.
 The input is validated and converted to grid coordinates.
 4. **Shot Evaluation**: Each shot is evaluated to determine if it’s a hit or miss.
 The result is displayed, and the shot is marked on the grid.
-5. **Victory Condition**: The game checks if the submarine is fully hit.
+5. **Victory Condition**: The game checks if the submarine is  hit.
 If so, a win message is displayed.
 6. **Game Over**: If all shots are used without sinking the submarine, a game over message is shown, revealing the submarine’s location.

 Game logic flowchart: